Sources and attribution

 RTD framing hashd.ag/raw and Yonatan/Hashdag context for real-time PoW framing.
 Oracle, TangVM, and public group-commitment systems are downstream research or architecture.

 Long-form interview context Bitcoin Takeover S16 E41 with Yonatan Sompolinsky for the broad PoW, Bitcoin, Kaspa, DeFi, Solana-like UX, and community-project framing.
-Use it for context, not as proof that an upgrade is activated.
+Use it for context.
+Upgrade activation needs release and network evidence.

 Code tracking